- Elevation: 2,181 m (7,156 ft)

 - Getting there: Ipoh is the closest train station (about 1hr 15min away by car).
 Arrange 4WD from Guandi Miao temple or the mosque in Lojing to the trailhead (40 minutes) – in 2019 this costs RM36 per person (return) and each 4WD fits over 10 people in the back.

 - Permits: Required in advance from Jabatan Perhutanan Negeri Pahang.
 Normally your guide will arrange this.
+You can register and pay for an e-Permit online from the Forestry Department of Malaysia website.

 - Water sources: Available in stream just beyond Kem Tidung Periuk (1,660m).
 Also available near Kem Kasut (1,950m) but not as good quality.